• Recipes

 • Kimchi jjigae is a popular and traditional Korean stew that features kimchi as its main ingredient.
 The dish typically includes ingredients such as onion, garlic, pork, or seafood, along with fermented cabbage.

-Making homemade kimchi
+making homemade kimchi

 If you're new to Kimchi, start with a milder variety like baechu Kimchi or oi sobagi.
 Once you've acquired a taste for it, you can try more assertive flavors like chonggak Kimchi or dongchimi.